Bari - Things to Do in Bari

 When to Visit

 Spring (April-May) offers Bari's sweet spot with temperatures of 18-24°C, minimal rainfall (40-50mm monthly), and 20-30% lower accommodation costs than peak season.
 The city awakens from winter slumber, perfect for strolling ancient streets without summer crowds.
-Summer (June-August) brings intense heat (26-30°C) and peak pricing with hotel rates 40-50% higher, but also vibrant street life and the Festival di San Nicola (May 7-9) drawing thousands of pilgrims.
+Summer (June-August) brings intense heat (26-30°C) and peak pricing with hotel rates 40-50% higher, but also lively street life and the Festival di San Nicola (May 7-9) drawing thousands of pilgrims.
 July's La Notte Bianca transforms the city into an all-night cultural celebration.
 Autumn (September-November) delivers ideal conditions—warm seas (22-25°C in September), comfortable temperatures (20-26°C), and moderate rainfall (60-80mm).
 This shoulder season offers excellent value with 25-35% savings on accommodations.
 Winter (December-March) sees mild temperatures (10-16°C) and higher rainfall (70-90mm monthly), but hotel rates drop 45-55% and you'll experience authentic local life without tourist influences.
 The Fiera del Levante (September) showcases regional culture and commerce.
-Beach lovers should visit June-September, while culture enthusiasts and budget travelers will find April-May and October ideal for exploration, dining, and authentic experiences.
+Beach lovers should visit June-September, while culture ensoiasts and budget travelers will find April-May and October ideal for exploration, dining, and real feels.